 Please note that the existing attraction is largely unaffected and remains open to the public 7 days a week, come rain or shine.
 We have closed one area which previously housed a dozen exhibits, but these have been relocated elsewhere within the attraction.

-Furthermore, admission prices have been retained at our 2017 prices with no annual increase planned for this year, and we have added value to your visit by creating the Timeline Room, and the Paranormal Room; two brand new features for 2018 that will give you a detailed insight through images and text to the Jails fascinating history, past residents, future plans, and paranormal ‘goings-on’.
+Furthermore, admission prices have been retained at our 2017 prices with no annual increase planned for this year, and we have added value to your visit by opening a walk-in prison cell within the basement level, creating the Timeline Room, and the Paranormal Room; two brand new features for 2018 that will give you a detailed insight through images and text to the Jails fascinating history, past residents, future plans, and paranormal ‘goings-on’.

 We have also recently introduced Jail Guides; a team of knowledgeable and entertaining staff, who patrol the five levels of the Jail bringing the stories of previous residents, and the Jail’s history to life in a fun and engaging manner.